pradeep-Sharma2003/Ecommerce-using-mern/client/README.md

-# Welcome to Ecommerce Webstie Series
+# Welcome to Ecommerce Webstie

 ## Follow the 3 Steps and your good to go.